Changes to the Conflict of Interest in Research Regulations

 In the event of non-compliance with the new policies, a retrospective review must be completed in order to determine whether any PHS funded research conducted during the period of noncompliance was biased in the design, conduct, or reporting of such research.

 Investigators must receive training on requirements.
-This is part of the updated Integrity Booster education module in Big Brain and is now live.
+This training is part of the current Integrity Foundations course.

 Contact us with any additional questions: firstname.lastname@example.org or 503 494 7887 option #1